ashleychontos/pySYD/docs/glossary.rst

         the fourier transform of the :term:`light curve`.

     radial order
-        the radial order is the number of nodal shells of the standing wave. in asteroseismology, the radial order (:math:`n`) is the number of nodes from the surface to the center of the star.
+        in asteroseismology, the radial order (:math:`n`) is the number of nodes from the surface to the center of the star.
         For solar-like oscillators, modes are typically characterized by high radial orders and low spherical degree.
-In the Sun, the modes with the highest amplitudes have radial orders :math:`n\sim`19-22`.
 By definition, modes of the same spherical degree and consecutive radial orders are separated by :term:`dnu`.
-         * **variable:** :math:`n`

     scaling relations
-        these empirical relations are typically scaled with respect to the Sun, since it is the star we know best.
-These are used in many aspects of asteroseismology, but the most common use is to derive fundamental stellar parameters mass and radius given the effective temperature of the star and its :term:`global properties`:
+        empirical relations for fundamental stellar properties that are scaled with respect to the Sun, since it is the star we know best.
+In asteroseismology, the most common relations combine :term:`global asteroseismic parameters<global properties>` with spectroscopic effective temperatures to derive stellar masses and radii:

 .. math::